Lay Off of My Persuade Shoes

 Within hours after the column came out, I was surprised to be contacted by Olive Talley.
 She acknowledged and appreciated the concerns I raised in the column and, on behalf of Tracy Rowlett, John Sparks, and the others, offered her willingness to work with me to address those concerns.

 I met with Olive a few days later.
-Which led to me inviting Olive, Tracy, and John to attend my class at TCU, General Semantics for Mass Communications Practitioners, at TCU.
+Which led to me inviting Olive, Tracy, and John to attend my class at TCU, General Semantics for Mass Communications Practitioners.
 Olive and John tentatively accepted.

 But over the next month, the world economy and the fortunes of Chesapeake Energy changed dramatically.